Paranoia (role-playing game): Metaplot and the second edition

-"Fifth" Edition
+Fifth edition

-"Fifth Edition" was published in 1995 by West End Games.
-It was the third edition of the game released; two editions were skipped as a joke, and possibly also as a reference to the two major revisions to the game released during the lifetime of the Second Edition with the Crash Course Manual and the Paranoia Sourcebook.
+The fifth edition was published in 1995 by West End Games.
+It was the third edition of the game released; two editions were skipped as a joke, and possibly also as a reference to the two major revisions to the game released during the lifetime of the second edition with the Crash Course Manual and the Paranoia Sourcebook.
 It has since been declared an "un-product" by the writers of the current edition, due to its extremely poor commercial and critical reception.
 Almost none of the original production staff were involved, and the books in this line focused less on the dark humor and oppressive nature of Alpha, and more on cheap pop culture spoofs, such as a Vampire: The Masquerade parody.
 It had a lighter and sillier atmosphere and fans and more cartoonish illustrations.

 In his introduction to Flashbacks, a compilation of Paranoia adventures from the West End Games era, Allen Varney details the management decisions which led, in the eyes of many, to the decline of the Paranoia line, and cites rumours that the line saw a 90% decline in sales before West End Games went into bankruptcy:

 Art director Larry Catalano left West End in 1986.
 Catalano’s successor fired (illustrator) Jim Holloway and brought in a succession of increasingly poor cartoonists.
 (Writer/editor) Ken Rolston left shortly thereafter for unrelated reasons.
 In Ken’s wake, developers Doug Kaufman and Paul Murphy in turn briefly supervised the Paranoia line.
 After they too departed, editorial control fell to—how do I put this tactfully?—people with different views of the Paranoia line.

-Unreleased West End Games Third Edition
+Unreleased West End Games third edition

-Following the unfavorable reception of the Fifth Edition, West End Games began planning a new edition of the game, which would be released as the "Third Edition".
-Pages from this planned edition were exhibited at Gen Con in 1997 - two years after the release of the Fifth Edition.
+Following the unfavorable reception of the fifth edition, West End Games began planning a new edition of the game, which would be released as the Third Edition.
+Pages from this planned edition were exhibited at Gen Con in 1997 — two years after the release of the fifth edition.
 Due to West End Games' financial problems this edition was never completed.
-In an interview in 1999 Scott Palter of West End expressed hopes that the Third Edition would be published that summer; however, he also disclosed that court proceedings had been begun by the original designers in order to reclaim the rights to the game.
+In an interview in 1999 Scott Palter of West End expressed hopes that the third edition would be published that summer; however, he also disclosed that court proceedings had been begun by the original designers in order to reclaim the rights to the game.
 The designers did succeed in purchasing the rights to the game, putting an end to any possibility that the final West End Games edition would be released.

-A single adventure has surfaced which contained a summary of the third edition rules.
+A single adventure contained a summary of the third edition rules.